fcdoc/doc/en/flashduty/integration_guide/change_integration/jira_integration_guide.md

 | resolved    | done       | Completed             |
 | closed      | done       | Completed             |

-If you wish to modify this mapping, please reach out to Flashduty for assistance.</p>
+If you wish to modify this mapping, please contact Flashduty support.